Jonkaphi/Numerical-Keypad-with-Audio-FX/README.md

 ## Issues as of 07/2024
+* Current USB port part is not vertically offset, which collides with the PCB, read "Connectors" page in the schematic
 * Encoder for PC system audio glitches, resulting in inconsistent controls
 * Audio front-end has not been tested, operation not verified
 * SD card reading has not been tested, operation not verified